-Knowledge panels may be enhanced because of a verified Google MyBusiness listing, a Wikipedia Entry, a Freebase Entry (now terminated by Google), a Wikidata Entry.
+Knowledge panels may be enhanced because of a verified Google MyBusiness listing, a Wikipedia Entry, a Freebase Entry (now terminated by Google), and a Wikidata Entry.
 This Google Developers page provides more details:

 Sometimes one of the best ways to learn is to question why you see something that you possibly shouldn’t be seeing.
 This can produce more interesting lessons than even digging into things like patents and whitepapers.
 For instance, I published a post last night, October 4th, 2016, on Context Vectors.
 On Twitter this morning, Dan Shure had a question about the snippet for my post, wondering why the snippet date was April 10, 2016.
 I knew the answer immediately.